-Sure, a lot of realtors take their own photos, but, I have seen some pretty awful representations of properties for sale in my lifetime because of it.
-That says to me that a realtor in not really serious about selling a property if they will throw together any old shots taken with their cell phone.
-When I was selling my house in Colorado, my realtor did hire a “photographer.”
-However, the photos were so horrible, and I knew it, that I shot my own and we had much better feedback about the property because of it.
-In fact, it sold a couple weeks later.
+Sure, a lot of realtors take their own photos, but, I have seen some pretty awful representations of properties in my lifetime because of it.
+That says to me that a realtor is not really serious about selling a property if they will throw together any amateur shots taken with their cell phone or point and shoot camera.
+When I was selling my house in Colorado, my realtor did hire a friend “photographer.”
+The photos were horrible.
+So I shot my own and we had much better feedback about the property because of it.
+In fact, it sold a couple of weeks later.
 The fastest turnaround on a property in my neighborhood ever!
 It sold in just 3 weeks on the market.

 My realtor used “a friend with a camera” who shot everything with such a wide-angle, it all looked very distorted and you couldn’t make out what was what.
 Not only that, but the image quality was horrible.
 They were so contrasty and the colors so inaccurate.
 There was far more ceiling and floor in the photos to try and make it look bigger I guess, but in reality, it totally misrepresented the property.
 Wider is not always better, so you realtors out there, don’t get fooled that you are getting the best photos to represent a property just because someone with a camera has a wide-angle lens.
 To add insult to injury, I had to pay that photographer for her horrible photos as part of my realtor fees and I ended up reshooting all of them myself.
 And I was not being picky believe me.
 Anybody would have been disappointed in the horrible representation of their property.
 I was embarrassed and horrified to even use the realtor’s photos.